AMP-SCZ/db-query-collection/kevin.md

 cleanup_mrizip AS (
   SELECT *
   FROM qqc_web_mrizip
+  WHERE
-  WHERE most_recent_file IS TRUE AND marked_to_ignore IS FALSE AND
+      most_recent_file IS TRUE AND
+      marked_to_ignore IS FALSE AND
+      wrong_format = FALSE AND
       filename NOT LIKE '%%MissingDICOMs%%'
 ),
 final_table AS (
 SELECT